 When will the first QD-OLED TVs be launched?

-There’s nothing confirmed just yet, but plenty of rumours suggest it won’t be too long before we can get our hands on a QD-OLED, the wait it seems is nearly over.
+After months of rumours suggesting it wouldn't be too long before we can get our hands on a QD-OLED, the wait it seems is nearly over.

-From reports that panel manufacturers Samsung Display have struck a deal to supply Samsung Electronics with QD-OLED panels, to rumours that the hotly anticipated sets will debut at next January’s Consumer Electronics Show, all indications point to a release in the first half of 2022.
+Initially, insider information suggested that panel manufacturers Samsung Display have struck a deal to supply Samsung Electronics with QD-OLED panels, with rumours that the hotly anticipated sets will debut at CES indicating a release in the first half of 2022.

-Meanwhile, TCL is developing its own take on QD-OLED called H-QLED, but there's currently little extra information about it other than that it will be ink-jet printed.
+Elsewhere, TCL is said to be developing its own take on QD-OLED called H-QLED, but there's currently little extra information about it other than that it will be ink-jet printed.

 How much will QD-OLEDs cost?